Disclosure of Terms of Dealing for Foreign Exchange Transactions

 2. Roles and capacities of the Bank: Acting as Principal

-In general, the execution price applied to a certain transaction with a customer may not be identical to the price in which the Bank executes to cover its position in the FX market.
-This difference is due to the fact that the Bank has no guarantee to be able to execute the cover trade at the same price and/or amount in the FX market.
+In general, the execution price applied to a certain transaction with a customer may not be identical to the price at which the Bank executes to cover its position in the FX market.
+This difference is due to the fact that the Bank has no assurance to be able to execute the cover trade at the same price and/or amount in the FX market.

 In addition to the cover transactions that the Bank will execute to control the risk exposure, the Bank will also conduct proprietary trading for its own account.
-This proprietary trading will be carried out by the duly authorized employees who will operate under the Bank's risk control guidelines.
+This proprietary trading will be carried out by the duly authorized traders according to the Bank's risk control guidelines.

 3. Information services

 The Bank may provide market forecast reports to its customers as part of research services for discussion purposes only.
 Such reports will be prepared based on information that the Bank determines credible, but it will not guarantee the accuracy and completeness of that information.
 The forecast and outlook therein just indicate the Bank's views at that timing, and could be altered without any notice.
-The view and outlook for the FX market should be determined at the discretion of each customer.
+The view and outlook for the FX market should be determined by each customer at its own responsibility.